zhangzhics/CITS5503_Sem2/assignments.md

 Note: you can have individual statements for each department.

-[16] What aspects of security does the OSI Security Architecture X.800 standard cover?
+[14] What aspects of security does the OSI Security Architecture X.800 standard cover?
 Which particular components of this standard does AWS Identity and Access Management deal with?

-[17] Name 3 of the keys that you would find in a Policy.
+[15] Name 3 of the keys that you would find in a Policy.
 Explain their role.
 An example of a key is “Version” that specifies the version of the policy syntax and is normally “Version”: “2012-10-17”

+## Week 6

+[16] Discuss the reasons why you would use Application Load Balancing and how this would be set up to load balance a Python Django application.
+Specifically, describe the configuration of the Listener and Target Group running the Python Django application.

+[17] Describe 2 ways in which security is implemented in AWS networks at the network level.
+What are the similarities and differences between these 2 security implementations?

+## Week 8

+[18] When an EC2 instance is created in AWS, it is assigned to a region and a Virtual Private Cloud (VPC).
+Describe how network addresses are allocated to a VPC and sub-networked when an EC2 instance is created.
+How is the EC2 connected to other machines and to the Internet?

+[19] What is DevOps and describe how you would implement the automation of creation of machines, configuration of software and deployment of application programs using AWS.

+## Week 9

+[20] Describe the 3 different types of Machine Learning Models that AWS Machine Learning allows you to use and describe examples of the types of questions you could answer with each one.

+[21] Describe the different ways in which a Microservice Architecture can be implemented on AWS and what the benefits of this approach might be.
+How could authentication and authorisation be handled in this approach?

+## Week 10

+[22] You have been asked to create a project plan for the new machine learning model your company has asked you to build.
+List the main tasks and sub-tasks you would need to complete to create the model on AWS. [b] [5 points] How would you measure the accuracy of the model you created?